riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 Please see part 1 of this post [HERE](https://riazhedayati.github.io/blog/predict-song-genre-pt1/).

-Now that we have the data, it’s time to clean it and start doing some exploration.
-Here is a snapshot of what our data looks like:
+Now that we have the data, it’s time to start doing some cleaning and exploration in R. Here is a snapshot of what our data looks like:

 ![Alt text](/img/songlyrics/lyricdatasnapshot.JPG "Data Snapshot")